scothew/s3management/lab3/README.md

 ![Object Properties](../images/RM-choose-metrics-checkbox.png)

-6. Choose Save.
+6. Choose **Save**.

 You have now created a metrics configuration for all the objects in an Amazon S3 bucket.
 About 15 minutes after CloudWatch begins tracking these request metrics, you can see graphs for the metrics in both the Amazon S3 or CloudWatch consoles.
 You can also define a filter so the metrics are only collected and reported on a subset of objects in the bucket.
 For more information, see [How Do I Configure a Request Metrics Filter?](https://docs.aws.amazon.com/AmazonS3/latest/user-guide/configure-metrics.html).

 ## Results from Configuration Request Metrics

 About 15 minutes after CloudWatch begins tracking these request metrics, you can see graphs for the metrics in both the Amazon S3 or CloudWatch consoles.
-Here is a list of sample graphs generated by request metrics:
+Here are some sample graphs generated by request metrics:

 ![Object Properties](../images/RM-GetRequests.png)